timsbiomed/tccm-model/docs/core/references/index.md

     * [ValueSetDefinitionReference](ValueSetDefinitionReference.md) - A reference to a set of rules for constructing a value set along with the corresponding value set if known.
     * [ValueSetReference](ValueSetReference.md) - A reference to a named set of entity references.
     * [VersionTagReference](VersionTagReference.md) - A reference to a tag that can be assigned to versionable resources within the context of a service implementation.
+ * [OpaqueData](OpaqueData.md) - Opaque data is the equivalent of an ASN.1 External Type or the XML Schema anyType .
+An OpaqueData instance
+    * [EntryDescription](EntryDescription.md) - EntryDescription is a subclass of OpaqueData.
+The purpose behind this is that there are certain textual fields
  * [PredicateReference](PredicateReference.md) - An EntityReference that serves the role of predicate.
 Note that this varies slightly from the base class of

 ### Mixins